groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/java/advanced-rendering/groupdocs-viewer-java-document-views/_index.md

 ---
-title: "Retrieve Document View Information in Java with GroupDocs.Viewer"
+title: "Master GroupDocs.Viewer for Java&#58; Retrieve Document View Information and Insights"
-description: "Learn how to use GroupDocs.Viewer for Java to extract detailed document view information, enhancing your application's document management capabilities."
+description: "Learn how to use GroupDocs.Viewer for Java to extract detailed document view information.
+Perfect for enhancing your application's document management capabilities."
 date: "2025-04-24"
 weight: 1
 url: "/java/advanced-rendering/groupdocs-viewer-java-document-views/"
 keywords:
-- groupdocs.viewer for java
+- GroupDocs.Viewer for Java
-- retrieve document view info
+- retrieve document view information
-- java document information
-- document metadata java
+- Java document management

 ---

+# Mastering Document Views with GroupDocs.Viewer for Java
+## Advanced Rendering Techniques
+**SEO URL:** groupdocs-viewer-java-document-views

+# Master GroupDocs.Viewer for Java: Retrieve Document View Information and Insights

 ## Introduction

-Unlock the power of **GroupDocs.Viewer for Java** to extract detailed information about document views directly within your applications.
-This tutorial will guide you through setting up the library and using its features to retrieve valuable insights from your documents.
+Leverage the powerful features of GroupDocs.Viewer for Java to extract detailed information about document views in your applications.
+This tutorial guides you through setting up and utilizing this library effectively.

 ![Retrieve Document View Information and Insights with GroupDocs.Viewer for Java](/viewer/advanced-rendering/retrieve-document-view-information-and-insights-java.png)

-In this guide, you will learn how to:
+**What You'll Learn:**
-- Configure GroupDocs.Viewer for Java in your project.
+- Setting up GroupDocs.Viewer for Java.
-- Retrieve and utilize document view information.
+- Retrieving and using document view information.
-- Apply best practices for seamless integration.
+- Best practices for integration into your applications.

+Before starting, ensure you meet the prerequisites.

 ## Prerequisites

-Before you begin, ensure you have the following:
+To follow along with this tutorial, make sure you have:

+### Required Libraries, Versions, and Dependencies
+- **GroupDocs.Viewer for Java:** Version 25.2 or later is required.
-*   **Java Development Kit (JDK):** Version 8 or higher.
+- **Java Development Kit (JDK):** Java 8 or higher is needed.

+### Environment Setup Requirements
-*   **IDE:** IntelliJ IDEA, Eclipse, or another Java IDE.
+- An IDE such as IntelliJ IDEA, Eclipse, or NetBeans.
-*   **Maven:** For managing project dependencies.
+- Maven installed on your machine for dependency management.

+### Knowledge Prerequisites
-*   **Basic Knowledge:** A solid understanding of Java programming.
+- Basic understanding of Java programming.

-## Setup and Configuration
+- Familiarity with using Maven for managing dependencies.

-First, you need to add the GroupDocs.Viewer for Java dependency to your project.
+## Setting Up GroupDocs.Viewer for Java

-### Maven Configuration

-Add the following repository and dependency to your `pom.xml` file:
+To start, include the GroupDocs.Viewer library in your project using Maven:

+**Maven Configuration**

 ```xml
 <repositories>